-The Greenland, Iceland and Norwegian Seas (GINS) – the gateways for water exchange between the North Atlantic Ocean and the Arctic – play a key role in the entire high-latitudinal ocean climate formation and change.
-The magnitude of fisheries, oil and other material resources and climatic importance of GINS has spurred intensive observation and research programs in the region.
+The Greenland, Iceland and Norwegian Seas (GINS) – the gateways for water exchange between the North Atlantic Ocean and the Arctic – play a key role in the entire climate system.
+The vast amount of fisheries, oil and other material resources in addition to the climatic importance of GINS has spurred intensive observation and research programs in the region.

 For any questions about this product, please e-mail OCL.email@example.com.